What's it like to study with the Open University?

 You can study whilst working full time

 If this sounds impossible, give it a go.
 There are loads of mini courses you can study for free on the OU's Open Learn platform.
-Pick one that you're interested in and have a go at studying it around work.
+Pick one you're interested in and have a go at studying it around work.
 As long as you enjoy your subject, it doesn't feel as bad as you might think.

 It requires time commitment